Microsoft Dynamics 365 Updates

 Dynamics 365 v9.0

 Microsoft begun rolling out Dynamics 365 v9 in November 2017.
-Watch a recording of our D365 Version 9 webinar.
+This version included:

 Platform / application separation